 Marriages between men and their half-sisters were not uncommon in ancient times.
 Although the response Sarah was coached to give (on two occasions) concerning the nature of her relationship with Abraham was not a complete lie, it was nevertheless only part true and a deception (she was, after all, married to him!).

-Amazingly, although Sarah was 67 years old at the time, her physical beauty was so striking and unique that powerful men were willing to murder for her!
+Amazingly, although Sarah was 67 years old at the time of her lie, her physical beauty was so striking and unique that powerful men were willing to murder for her!
 Tradition states that Abraham hid her in a box just before he entered Egyptian territory.
 When the chest was opened by officials to determine any duty owed, they saw how absolutely gorgeous Sarah looked (1906 Jewish Encyclopedia).
 Each of the officials wanted her so bad that they were outbidding each other to get her!

 It was only after taking Sarah into his house, with plans of making her his wife, that Pharaoh discovered the lie (Genesis 12:17 - 20).
 He then angrily confronted Abraham and threw the both of them out of the country!